Indiana Golf Cart Laws (2026)

 Can Indiana counties allow golf carts on county roads?

 Yes, counties can pass ordinances too.
-For instance, some rural counties permit golf carts on county roads in subdivisions or unincorporated communities.
-The rules would be similar – licensed driver, daylight only, 35 mph or lower roads, etc. Always look up the specific county code.
-Keep in mind, even if a county allows it, you still can’t take a golf cart on state highways or roads not under that county’s jurisdiction.
+Some rural counties permit golf carts on county roads in subdivisions or unincorporated communities.
+The rules will be set by that county ordinance, including operator requirements, roads, hours, equipment, and permits.
+Even if a county allows carts, you still cannot assume a golf cart may use state highways or roads outside that county’s jurisdiction.